exosphere-project/exosphere/docs/adr/governance-model.md

 ### 5. C4 (Collective Code Construction Contract) model

-For Exosphere this would mean mostly business as usual, with some notable exceptions below:
+#### Adopting a Share-alike License

-- Use a share-alike license such as the MPLv2, or a GPLv3 variant thereof (GPL, LGPL, AGPL), unless we can modify C4 to be compatible with the BSD 3-Clause license (see below)
-  - There is no copyright assignment or CLA, and all patches are owned by their authors, and shall use the same license as the project
+For Exosphere, this would mean using a share-alike license such as the MPLv2, or a GPLv3 variant thereof (GPL, LGPL, AGPL), unless we can modify C4 to be compatible with the BSD 3-Clause license.
+There is no copyright assignment or CLA, and all patches are owned by their authors, and shall use the same license as the project.

-  - Unknown: Is this compatible with the BSD 3-Clause license?
+#### Ensuring Minimal and Accurate Patches

-- A patch (merge request) SHOULD be a minimal and accurate answer to exactly one identified and agreed problem
+A patch (merge request) SHOULD be a minimal and accurate answer to exactly one identified and agreed problem.

+#### Maintaining a List of Meaningful Issues

-- The release history of the project SHALL be a list of meaningful issues logged and solved
+The release history of the project SHALL be a list of meaningful issues logged and solved.

+#### Standardizing Commit Messages

-- Standardize formatting of commit messages
+We would need to standardize the formatting of commit messages.

+#### Avoiding Value Judgments on Patches

-- Maintainers SHALL NOT make value judgments on correct patches
+Maintainers SHALL NOT make value judgments on correct patches.
+Any Contributor who has value judgments on a patch SHOULD express these via their own patches.

+#### Merging Correct Patches Rapidly

-- Maintainers SHALL merge correct patches from other Contributors rapidly
+Maintainers SHALL merge correct patches from other Contributors rapidly.

-- Any Contributor who has value judgments on a patch SHOULD express these via their own patches
+#### Closing User Issues

-- Maintainers SHOULD close user issues that are left open without action for an uncomfortable period of time
+Maintainers SHOULD close user issues that are left open without action for an uncomfortable period of time.

 **Pros & Cons**